-When Keane was a child growing up in Nashville, Tennessee, her eardrum was permanently damaged during an operation, leading to partial deafness.
-In order to better understand the people around her, Keane learned to watch their eyes.
+When Margaret was a child growing up in Nashville, Tennessee, her eardrum was permanently damaged during an operation, leading to partial deafness.
+In order to better understand the people around her, Margaret learned to watch their eyes.
 This focus influenced her aesthetic as an artist across the length of her career and is visible in her portraits of women, children and animals.
-Now, Keane resides in Napa County, California after living in Hawaii for 25 years.
+Now, Margaret resides in Napa County (CA) after living in Hawaii for 25 years.

 This resulted in lawsuits championed by Margaret Keane against her now ex-husband and news sources that claimed Walter Keane was the real artist.
 At the trial, the judge arranged for both Margaret and Walter to have a “paint-off,” meaning they would each go head-to-head in creating a “big-eyed” painting live for the courtroom.
 Margaret finished her portrait in 53 minutes.
 Walter did not even show up.